ElectroBAI/WeatherStation_using_ESP32-DHT11/README.md

 # ESP32 DHT11 Sensor Monitor

 A lightweight Serial interface for real-time temperature and humidity monitoring using an **ESP32**.
-This implementation falls under the **IoT & Low-Power** category of single-board computing, highlighting the use of specialized modules for environmental data collection.

 ---